Peter Lee's guide to buying a van for personal use

 The police and VOSA also have the power to stop and weigh any vehicle on the road.
 Those seriously overloading their vehicle, or serial offenders, can be fined £5,000 per offence.

-DL4B: I use my van for leisure and often sleep in the vehicle.
+DL4B: I have a van for personal use and often sleep in the vehicle.
 Is it legal to do so?

 Peter: It's not illegal to sleep in the back of your vehicle if it's not parked on the public highway.
 Sleeping in the back on the hard shoulder is a sure recipe for a conversation with the police.
 There are dedicated rest areas where it's permitted to park your van to sleep – think dedicated truck stops.